octoblu/node-meshblu-socket.io/README.md

 ## conn.unsubscribe(params)

 Remove a subscription to a device's messages.
-Unsubscribe tries to unsubscribe the connection to every message type.
+Unsubscribe tries to unsubscribe the connection from every message type.
 To limit what is unsubscribed, use the `types` attribute.

 ##### Arguments

 * `params`
   * `uuid` UUID of the device to unsubscribe from.
-  * `types` Array of strings of types to subscribe to.
+  * `types` Array of strings of types to unsubscribe from.
 Valid types are:
     * `broadcast` broadcast messages sent by the device and messages the device receives as a result of it being subscribed to some other device's broadcasts.
     * `received` messages received by the device and messages the device receives as a result of it being subscribed to some other device's received messages.
     * `sent` messages sent by the device and messages the device receives as a result of it being subscribed to some other device's sent messages.